garrandall/popular-music-data/tracks/i-am-somebody-jimmy-james-the-vagabonds.md

   ranking_list: Billboard Hot 100
   start_date: '1976-03-06'
 ---
-I remember, when i was small
+I remember, when I was small
-I saw the preacher man (ahh!) he was walking tall
+I saw the preacher man (ah!) he was walking tall
 I remember his words and what he had to say

 Alive in my mind... like it was yesterday